PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `2 passed, 1 xfailed` and `417 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
 The characterized inventory remains 40, and the phase-result store remains exactly 128 IDs and 128 owners.

+## Extract terminal boundary/optional mean-attention recovery

+`passes/terminal_boundary_mean_attention_orchestration.py` now owns the characterized cross-guard pair.
+It always forwards the exact shared `ModelIRPassContext` to terminal boundary-layout recovery and conditionally forwards that same context to terminal mean/attention recovery with `include_conv_attention=False`.
+The boundary result is always returned by identity; the mean result is returned by identity when enabled and is `None` when disabled.

+The lowerer replaces only the two observation-only locals with `_terminal_boundary_mean_attention_results`.
+The existing layout-opt guard now starts with the recorded BatchMatMul-affine-input phase and retains all later QKV and singleton work.
+The terminal InstanceNorm-dualstats predecessor, disabled-path Clamp/SiNet successor, both wrappers, and independent callback routes remain intact.

+Fourteen stale structural assertions now follow both public children through the optional owner while retaining total route counts and true/false coverage.
+Sequential validation passes: focused `4`, affected `419`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks
+pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 40 to 39.